 The manner in which Pennsylvania residents go shopping have changed dramatically in recent years, switching from primarily in-person purchases at brick-and-mortar stores to online shopping through retailers like Amazon.
 No matter where you buy a product, you have a right to expect that product to function safely and as advertised.
 If a product malfunction causes you to get hurt, you could have grounds for civil litigation.

 Civil claims filed under PA product liability law differ substantially from other types of personal injury litigation, so it helps to have representation from a seasoned personal injury attorney like Founding Partner Jon Ostroff.
-Once retained, our Pennsylvania product liability lawyers at Ostroff Injury Law will exhaust every option you have for financial recovery to get you the compensation you need.
+Once retained, our Pennsylvania product liability lawyers at Ostroff Godshall Injury and Accident Lawyers will exhaust every option you have for financial recovery to get you the compensation you need.

 - Jon has handled cases leading to millions of dollars of recovery for the families of individuals who were killed or severely injured due to a design defect in certain forklifts.